 Some people who are turned down for Social Security Disability (SSD) or Supplemental Security Income (SSI) make one of two mistakes: Either they give up completely, or start over with a brand new claim.

 Giving up, if you are living with an impairment that is having an impact on your ability to work, particularly one that is likely to worsen over time, is not truly an option.
 At some point in the future you will find yourself in worse health, physically, mentally, and financially, and the process of applying for disability will only become more difficult.

 If you are denied for SSD or SSI, your first step should be to immediately appeal.
-This first appeal, a request for reconsideration, must be filed within 60 days (plus 5 days grace for mailing) from the date stamped in the corner of your notice of denial.
+This first appeal, a request for reconsideration, must be filed within 60 days (plus 5 days grace for mailing) from the date stamped in the upper right corner of your notice of denial.
 If you miss the deadline you will probably have to file a new claim, a bad idea as previously stated.

 Is your claim more likely to be approved as a result of a reconsideration appeal?
 Not really.
 Reconsideration appeals are also decided by DDS, the same agency that made the initial denial.
-The exception here could be if you have any new medical evidence to add to the record such as medical test results, reports from ER visits, etc. Only about 15% of all reconsideration appeals are successful.
+The exception here could be if you have any new medical evidence to add to the record such as medical test results, reports from ER visits, etc. Only about 11% of all reconsideration appeals are successful.